 Electrical wiring can also suffer extensive hidden damage and increase the risks associated with fires and electrocution especially in properties with outdated consumer units that lack modern circuit breakers.

-The damage doesn't just stop their though!
+The damage doesn’t just stop there though!

 Loft and cavity wall insulation can be heavily contaminated with urine, faeces, dead rodent bodies, fir, stored food debris and an alarming summer stench that attracts flies and all manner of other insect pests – as well as more rats and rodent vermin.

 Rats will often choose to urinate in the same place, and this can cause unsightly stains on ceilings or even walls where cavity wall insulation is present.

 At The Bristol Rat Company, we know only too well the horrors to be discovered when carrying out a professional inspection.